MarioMoura/mariomoura.com/content/about.md

 ### CV

 If you are after my CV, it can be found [here](https://cv.mariomoura.com).
-It was made using LaTex, if you need the template let me know!
+Source code [here](https://github.com/MarioMoura/cv.mariomoura.com) made using LaTex, if you need the template let me know!